guidogerb/guidogerb-website/@guidogerb/components/menu/README.md

 The component emits structural class names (e.g., `gg-navigation-menu__item`) so consuming apps can style the menu without overriding behavior.

+### Keyboard interactions

+`NavigationMenu` manages a roving `tabindex` so arrow keys can cycle focus without leaving the navigation landmark.
+Built-in behaviour includes:

+- **Horizontal menus** — `ArrowRight`/`ArrowLeft` move between top-level items,
+  while `ArrowDown` enters a child list when one exists.
+- **Vertical menus** — `ArrowDown`/`ArrowUp` move within the current list and `ArrowRight` dives into nested menus.
+- **Nested menus** — `ArrowLeft` or `Escape` return focus to the parent trigger without escaping the navigation region.
+- **Home/End** — Jump to the first or last item within the active list.

+Custom renderers should spread the provided `linkProps` onto the interactive element so these keyboard affordances remain intact.

 ## Theming with CSS custom properties

 Pair the menu with `@guidogerb/css/tokens.css` to gain access to custom